steve8708/compylr/README.md

 * Form support
 * Offline support
 * Templates compile to 100% valid handlebars
-  * Handlebars helpers comparible - extend with your own
+  * Handlebars helpers compatible - extend with your own
 * Template resolution
   * All angular template attributes are 100% safe.
 They are converted to handlebars expressions and to ng-attributes so the template